Jeff-Ambrosy/Zeus-1.0/README.md

-Zeus 1.0 is a long-range communication device which uses LoRa technology for communication and Bluetooth for mobile phone
+Zeus 1.0 is a long-range communication device which enables users to communicate with a remote entity who possess the device, without requiring cellular or internet connection.
+To use Zeus 1.0, users require the device Zeus and our mobile application, on which the text to be send is typed.
+Zeus 1.0 uses LoRa technology for transfer of text data and Bluetooth for pairing with mobile phone.